Tagada85/playground-JhRqS7m6/statement.md

 **This one returns -14 !**
 ## reduce() with functions !

-The most interesting aspect of reduce is that it allows you to compose function.
+The most interesting aspect of reduce is that it allows you to compose functions.
 You can use the result of a function, use it in another function, then use that in another function …

 For example, let’s create 3 functions.
 The function *plus3* takes a number and adds 3. *double* returns the number multiplied by 2 and *minus5* substracts 5 to the number.
 Then, we can create an array of functions and call reduce on it.